jtuds/jtudsbury.com/_portfolio/portfolio-single.md

 ---
-layout: page
+layout: single
-title: Portfolio
+title: Portfolio single
-permalink: /portfolio/
+permalink: /portfolio/portfolio-single/
-custom_name: portfolio
+custom_name: portfolio-single
 ---

-Portfolio!
+Portfolio single!

 You can find the source code for the Jekyll new theme at:
 {% include icon-github.html username="jglovier" %} /